BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/reference-implementations/python.md

 ## Generating OpenAPI schema definitions from Python data models

+FastAPI generates OpenAPI specifications and corresponding Swagger documentation based on the properties of Python data models used in the endpoints.
+Type definitions and metadata such as example values are transferred directly.

+Using Pydantic when developing an API service takes advantage of recent improvements in Python with static type checking and Pydantic builds on this to enforce type checking dynamically.
+In the case of an API, when each endpoint is requested, the response will be validated against a Pydantic model.
+This effectively acts as a contract for the API responses.

+### Model definitions

+In the section below, the OpenAPI JSON and the Pydantic/FastAPI models that are used to define them are shown together to demonstrate the links.
-The Swagger pages for specimen/{specimen_id are at: http://hwlapi01.bgslcdevops.test:9001/palaeosaurus/v1/docs#/default/get_specimens_by_id_palaeosaurus_v1_specimen__specimen_id__get
+`specimen/{specimen_id}` is used here as an example.
+The Swagger pages are on the [Palaeosaurus docs](http://hwlapi01.bgslcdevops.test:9001/palaeosaurus/v1/docs#/default/get_specimens_by_id_palaeosaurus_v1_specimen__specimen_id__get).

-Schema definitions are used in three locations in the OpenAPI specification:
+The models are used in three locations in the OpenAPI specification:

-* request parameters used in the query or the path
+* request parameters used in the query or the path (FastAPI `Query` and `Path` models)
+* data models for response items (Pydantic models)
-* response models that wrap data items with metadata
+* response models that wrap data items with metadata (Pydantic models)
-* data models for response items

-In the section below, the OpenAPI JSON and the Pydantic/FastAPI models that are used to define them are shown.
 #### Request parameters

+**OpenAPI JSON**

 ```json
 "/palaeosaurus/v1/specimen/{specimen_id}": {
             "get": {